Resources / Templates

 Run it around the client's balance date, which for most New Zealand businesses is 31 March.
 Some entities use a non-standard balance date, so confirm each client's year-end before you start the job.

 Yes.
 Set it up as a reusable job template in Tidyflow and make the job recurring so it generates automatically each year against your 31 March clients.
 Each step becomes a subtask your team checks off the same way every time.
+For clients on a non-standard balance date, run the job against their actual year-end rather than the 31 March default.

 The items you need from the client go out as requests in the client portal.
 Clients upload statements, asset documents, and approvals directly against each item, and the files land on the job so you can see what is still outstanding.